kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 The change could be for example:
 * a new artifact started running
 * an artifact stopped running
+* an artifact was restarted
 * a number of instances of the services has changed
 * a compliance status of the artifact has changed

 ### Snapshots

 Snapshot represents a reported status of your runtime environment at a given time.
 When you click on the name of a specific environment on **Environments** page at [app.kosli.com](https://app.kosli.com) you are taken to the latest snapshot.

+{{<figure src="/images/snapshot-467.png" alt="Snapshot 467" width="900">}}

-You can use the arrow buttons to browse older snapshots.
+You can use the arrow buttons on the right hand side above running artifacts list to browse older snapshots.

 Once snapshot is reported it can't be modified, that is to secure the integrity of data.
 Every time the environment report indicates changes in the runtime environment or in the artifact status, a new snapshot is created.